jariperttunen/eughgsummary/README.md

 EU-MS/2017 is the directory for the downloaded excel files

-To setup virtual python3 virtual environment use the requirements.txt file.
+To setup python3 virtual environment use the requirements.txt file.
-The proxy option tells the Luke proxy if needed.
+The proxy option tells the (Luke) proxy if needed.

 python3 -m venv eughg